niqonoroff/AES-encryptor/README.md

 It can be used as a **text editor** with text encryption (Ctrl+S) and as an **encryptor** of any other files (F5, F6): texts, images, archives, music.
 Everything is saved in the `.nqtxt` format with password protection AES-256-GCM + Argon2id.

-Encryption of any file (text or binary) is performed on **raw bytes** — no Base64 conversion, no intermediate text layer.
+Encryption of any file (text or binary) is performed on **raw bytes**.
 Large files are processed in 4 MB chunks with parallel decryption/encryption across CPU cores (via `rayon`).

 Rewritten from Python (Tkinter) to Rust (Tauri) using AI (OpenCode) for performance and a clean architecture.
-The original Python/Tkinter prototype and the Rust rewrite remain in the project history as a story of the evolution from prototype to native desktop app.

 ![image alt](https://github.com/niqonoroff/AES-encryptor/blob/main/screenshot.png?raw=true)